-Hike the two-mile Hemlock Falls Trail at Lake Burton, exploring a waterfall-filled valley and the Hemlock Falls waterfall near Moccasin Creek State Park in Rabun County.
+Hike the two-mile Hemlock Falls Trail at Lake Burton, exploring a waterfall-filled valley near Moccasin Creek State Park in North Georgia’s beautiful Rabun County.

 This hike’s main highlight is outstandingly beautiful: at the trail’s end, Hemlock Falls cascades over a sheer cliff, tumbling in tendrils of whitewater into a clear, cool pool below.
 To reach the waterfall, this hike follows Moccasin Creek upstream from Lake Burton, catching beautiful views throughout its one-mile length.
 After dropping from Hemlock Falls, Moccasin Creek tumbles through a rocky, boulder-filled valley, cascading in many smaller (yet beautiful) waterfalls.

 Hemlock Falls Trail at Lake Burton: the hike